 This page provides planning guidance to help Washington counties and cities develop a comprehensive plan climate element.
-Local jurisdictions should use the planning guidance with Commerce’s climate data and climate planning policy tools.
+Local jurisdictions should use the planning guidance with Commerce’s climate data and policy tools.

 Planning locally for climate change